 Serbian MPs voted down the enactment of a ban on lithium and boron exploration on Thursday, 10 October.
 An opposition-tabled House motion had suggested amending the Mining and Geological Research Act but was rejected by 128 MPs opposed, while 84 supported the change and 2 abstained.

-The Serbian Parliament is the latest battleground in the conflict between environmentists and proponents of expanding lithium mining by exploiting deposits in Jadar, north-west Serbia.
+The Serbian Parliament is the latest battleground in the conflict between environmentalists and proponents of expanding lithium mining by exploiting deposits in Jadar, north-west Serbia.
 The EUR 2.24bn project would be led by British-Australian global mining group Rio Tinto.

 During a heated parlimentary debate, Serbian Mining and Energy Minister Dubravka Djedovic Handanovic defended the plan as a cornerstone of Serbia’s economic growth and energy transition.
 “Serbia has a huge potential to contribute to energy transition – our natural resources, our strategic position provide us with the basis for the development of value chains, which will be a key benefit for our country with the application of the highest standards,” she said.